 Just as our bodies age, so do our eyes.
 The aging process impacts every single part of us, and unfortunately, our eyes are not immune to it.
 Our eyesight can worsen over time due to little other than the aging process.
 Year after year, we may need a stronger prescription and new glasses.

-As the busiest muscles in our bodies, our eyes can be impacted by aging in many different ways.
+As the busiest muscles in our bodies, our eyes can be impacted by aging in many ways.
 We may develop diseases that lead to a decline in our eyesight.
 Regular exams with your eye doctor are key in diagnosing and preventing age-related visual disorders.

 Common Ways Aging Impacts Eyesight

 Before starting a new vitamin program be sure to consult your medical practitioner first.
 This is especially important if you are already taking prescription drugs for other conditions.
-Some prescription drugs can react badly with over the counter vitamins or medication.
+Some prescription drugs can react badly with over-the-counter vitamins or medication.

 You know how your grandparents always said, “an apple a day keeps the doctor away?”
 Maybe they were right.
 A carrot a day, with all its eye-nourishing beta-carotene, can do wonders for your eyes.
 Zinc, vitamin E, vitamin A, and beta-carotenoids are all important in helping to keep your eyes healthy as you age.
 You can get all these nutrients from your diet or an all-natural eye-health supplement.